Skip to content

 • SpeechSynthesizer.streamSynthesisFrom turns the LLM’s text deltas into audio chunks.

 The pipeline is still ordinary Effect code.
-Provider selection lives in run-bun.ts; the recipe body works against the service tags and capability markers.
+Provider selection and the HTTP/WebSocket server live in app.ts; the recipe body in index.ts works against the service tags and capability markers, so swapping the whole STT/LLM/TTS stack is a Layer change, not a code change.

 Turn Handling